paid-ai/paid-node/README.md

 import { paidAutoInstrument } from "@paid-ai/paid-node";
 import openai from "openai";

-// There are some complex module resolution configurations that make the first approach impossible
-// for these cases you can pass the library directly in to the autoinstrumentation for it to be patched.
+// If your module management is too complex and the previous approach didn't work
-// This only needs to be called once paidAutoInstrument({ openai })
+// you can provide libraries directly paidAutoInstrument({ openai })
 ```